Skip to main content

 • monetization

 • “For the current price of $15, it's worth checking out.
-There's plenty of content to mess around with, no cash grabs, an active friendly community, and as of writing, the dev team is consistently active and listening to the community for advice.”
+Plenty of content to explore, no cash grabs, active friendly community, and as of writing, the dev team is consistently active and listening to the community for advice.”

 • “It looks like a cheap asset flip cash grab like the thousands of other awful games on Steam using these models.”